 Jeffrey Busch.
 Director since September 2014.
 Mr. Busch has been an active investor in the real estate industry since 1985.
 Mr. Busch also has served as Chairman and President of our Company from August 2015 to present and has served as Chief Executive Officer of our Company since August 2017.
 His experience includes developing numerous properties in various asset classes, owning and managing real estate in several states, including rental housing, and a wide variety of commercial real estate.
 Since 2001, Mr. Busch has also served as President of Safe Blood International Foundation, where he oversees the establishment of medical facilities in 35 developing nations, funded by the CDC and USAID, Exxon Mobil, and the Gates Foundation.
 Mr. Busch has had presidential appointments in two presidential administrations, one in the Department of Housing and Urban Affairs and the other at the United Nations in Geneva, where he served as a United States delegate.
-Prior to the completion of the Company's management internalization on July 9, 2020 (the "Internalization"), pursuant to which the Company acquired all the outstanding shares of capital stock of Inter-American Group Holdings Inc. ("IAGH"), the parent company of Inter-American Management LLC, our former external advisor (IAM"), Mr. Busch served as President of IAM, as well as a Director since 2013 and was an owner of 15% of the outstanding common stock of IAGH.
-Since October 2014, Mr. Busch has served as Chairman of the Board of American Housing REIT Inc., which was managed by IAM.
+Prior to the completion of the Company's management internalization transaction on July 9, 2020 (the "Internalization"), pursuant to which the Company acquired all the outstanding shares of capital stock of Inter-American Group Holdings Inc. ("IAGH"), the parent company of Inter-American Management LLC, our former external advisor ("IAM"), Mr. Busch has served as Chairman of the Board of American Housing REIT Inc., which was managed by IAM.
 Mr. Busch served as a director of American Pacific Bankcorp, Inc. (APB) through February 2020.
-Mr. Busch also serves as the Chairman of the Board of Directors of Theralink Technologies (OTC: THER)("Theralink"), which was formerly known as OneBioMune Pharmaceuticals, Inc. and changed its name to Theralink after completing the purchase of the assets of Avant Diagnostics, Inc. ("Avant"), a cancer diagnostics company.
-Prior to the purchase of the assets of Avant by Theralink, Mr. Busch serve
+Mr. Busch halso serves as the Chairman of the Board of Directors of Theralink Technologies (OTC: THER) ("Theralink"), which was formerly known as OncBioMune Pharmaceuticals, Inc. and changed its name to Theralink after completing the purchase of the assets of Avant Diagnostics, Inc. ("Avant"), a cancer diagnostics company.
+Prior to the purchase of the assets of Avant by Theralink, Mr. Busch served as Chairman of the Board of Directors of Avant.
+Mr. Busch holds a B.A. from New York University in the Stern School of Business, a Ma